 Obama’s understanding of America’s health care system is evident by revolutionizing it into a mandatory policy.
 People should think that their government is categorically passing its responsibility on to private corporations.

 One way or another, it would become a real dream that more and more Americans would be seen begging for health care on major thoroughfares all over the United States.
 Anyway, who could take for granted Obama’s stand on legalizing marijuana?
 Obama gave a deaf ear to this issue giving much cautious consideration to what America’s voice says so.

 Isn’t this a clear manifestation that a President at that has no clear-cut solution to the surging controversy?

 Seemingly, Obama has been so humble to share his sentiments on the issue during this campaign season.
 He has been so diplomatic to speak on that as he understood very well of the orchestrating demand of America’s hemp users, at the very least.

 Should America allow Obama once more?
-The United States has been undergoing economic repairs throughout the Obama administration.
-Yet, alleviation could hardly be felt by the vast Americans.
+America has been undergoing economic repairs throughout the Obama administration.
+Yet, alleviation could hardly be felt by the vast number of Americans.
 This experience would surely end President Obama’s political ambition.
 His untiring art of persuasion pushes Americans to the brim of nearly developing immunity from empty promises. ▲

 Regel Javines, at present, is working on his M.A. in Philosophy at the University of San Carlos attempting to understand life and existence through the lens of gnostic spirituality and ontological mathematics.
 He has been writing since 2011 publishing news, commentary, and opinion about politics, law, and various pressing social issues of interest.
 More >>